jamf/JamfMigrator/README.md

 * You can also toggle the mode using &#8984;D or select Toggle Mode from View in the menu bar.

 ## History
+**v6.2.7**

+Fix crash when running on a machine for the first time (#79 ?).
+Invalidate tokens when switching servers and stop token refresh once migration competes.
+Better user experience when working with export options and the disable export only button.

 **v6.2.6**

 Fix issues #77 (self service display name) and #78 (crash when checking for updates)